huggingface/blog/whisper-spec-dec.md

 This makes speculative decoding a perfect drop-in for existing Whisper pipelines, since one can be certain that the same quality will be attained.

-To get the biggest speed-up in latency, we want the assistant model to be significantly faster than the main model, while predicting a token distribution that is very close to the main model for most (mainly the "easier") tokens.
-In practice, these two attributes form a trade-off: the faster the model is, the less accurate it is.
+To get the biggest improvement in latency, the assistant model should be significantly faster than the main model, while predicting the same token distribution as often as possible.
+In practice, these two attributes form a trade-off: the faster a model is, the less accurate it is.
+However, since 70-80% of all predicted tokens tend to be "easier" tokens, this trade-off is heavily biased towards selecting a faster model, rather than a more accurate one.
+Thus, the assistant model should be at least 3x faster than the main model (the more the better), while predicting all the "easy" tokens in the examples correctly.
+The remaining 20-30% of more "difficult" tokens can then be verified by the larger, main model.

 The only constraint for selecting an assistant model is that it must share the same vocabulary as the main model.
+That is to say, the assistant model must use one-to-one the same tokenizer as the main model.
-That is to say, if we want to use speculative decoding with Whisper [large-v2](https://huggingface.co/openai/whisper-large-v2)
+Therefore, if we want to use speculative decoding with a multilingual variant of Whisper, e.g. [large-v2](https://huggingface.co/openai/whisper-large-v2)
-(multilingual), we need to select a multilingual variant of Whisper.
-Whereas if we want to use speculative decoding with Whisper [medium.en](https://huggingface.co/openai/whisper-medium.en) (English-only), we need an English-only variant of Whisper.
+(multilingual), we need to select a multilingual variant of Whisper as the assistant model, e.g. [tiny](https://huggingface.co/openai/tiny).
+Whereas, if we want to use speculative decoding with and English-only version of Whisper, e.g. [medium.en](https://huggingface.co/openai/whisper-medium.en), we need an English-only of version as the assistant model, e.g. [tiny.en](https://huggingface.co/openai/tiny.en).
 At the current time, Whisper [large-v3](https://huggingface.co/openai/whisper-large-v3) is an exception, since it is the only Whisper checkpoint with an expanded vocabulary size, and thus is not compatible with previous Whisper checkpoints.